mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - by default only (), [], and {} are matched
 - by default the colors are yellow, magenta, and cyan

+## Breadcrumbs
+- add a row below the current tab containing breadcrumbs
+- can use to navigate to any other file in the project and to specific symbols (such as functions) in the current file
+- to enable, add `"breadcrumbs.enabled" = true,` to user settings

 ## Code Folding

 - works in many kinds of source files including